Current Research

 What is the rate and spatial distribution of fixed nitrogen loss in the ocean interior?

 In addition to telling us about air-sea gas exchange, noble gas measurements and model simulations allow us to precisely predict the abundance and composition of other gases in the ocean interior expected due to physics alone.
 This means that by measuring nitrogen (N2) and its isotopic composition, and comparing to noble gas-based predictions, we can identify "excess" N2 produced by biologic and use isotopic constraints to pinpoint the source of this N2.
 In collaboration with nitrogen cycle experts at WHOI and beyond, our group has recently started to develop a new technique in the lab to precisely measure the N2/Ar and N2 isotope composition of seawater with the goal of quantifying excess N2 produced by denitrification in the water column and sediments.
 New constraints on the rate of benthic denitrification and its spatial distribution can inform biogeochemical models and provide insight into how the availability of fixed nitrogen in the deep ocean may change in our warming world.
-Incoming MIT-WHOI Ph.D. student Katelyn McPaul (current RA in the lab) will be developing and applying new techniques to measure N2/Ar, N2 isotopes, and N2O isotopes throughout the interior of the Atlantic Ocean using a remarkable set of archived gas samples collected and maintained by our colleagues at Lamont-Doherty Earth Observatory.
-Stay tuned for updates as this work gets underway in the coming years!
+MIT-WHOI Ph.D. student Katelyn McPaul is developing and applying new techniques to measure N2/Ar, N2 isotopes, and N2O isotopes throughout the interior of the Atlantic Ocean using a remarkable set of archived gas samples collected and preserved by our colleague Bill Smethie (LDEO).
+Stay tuned for updates as this work progresses!

 Below: A pilot study combining noble gas measurements, modeling, and N2/Ar measurements in archived samples throughout the deep North Atlantic reveals excess N2 in the oldest, easternmost waters (Seltzer et al., 2023, PNAS)